Klamath River water or watershed scenery in California

 Local plan

-Choose the objective first: an upper-river swing or nymph day near the Iron Gate and Seiad corridor, or a separate lower-river trip covered by the lower Klamath page.
-Once that is clear, match the flies and travel plan to one corridor instead of assuming the whole basin is fishing the same way.
+Choose the objective first: an upper-river swing or nymph day near the Iron Gate and Seiad area, or a separate lower-river trip covered by the lower Klamath page.
+Once that is clear, match the flies and travel plan to one area instead of assuming the whole basin is fishing the same way.

 Backup water